13. Graphics#

 ).

-Examples will follow later; see Figure 13.26
+Examples will follow later; see

-and Figure 13.24.
+Figure 13.24 and Figure 13.26.

-Certain grid sizes might affect
+Certain grid sizes might affect the mex

 and cex

-parameters and hence the default font sizes
+and hence the default font sizes (amongst others).

-Where our plots are displayed depends on our
+Where our plots are displayed depends on our development environment

+(Section 1.2).
 Users of JupyterLab see the plots embedded

-into the current notebook,
+into the current notebook, consumers of RStudio display them

-(unless we work in a text-only environment),
+window (unless we work in a text-only environment), whereas compiling

 utils::